 EXPONENT MODIFIER: This modifier is written as En, where n is either a decimal self-defining term or an absolute expression enclosed by parentheses.
 Any symbols in the expression must be previously defined.
 The decimal value or the parenthesized expression may be preceded by a sign; if none is present, a plus sign is assumed.
-The maximum values for exponent modifiers are summarized in Appendix F.

-An exponent modifier may be used with fixed-point (F, H) and floating-point (E, D) constants only.
+An exponent modifier may be used with fixed-point (F, H) and floating-point (E,D,L) constants only.
 The modifier denotes the power of 10 by which the constant is to be multiplied before its conversion to the proper internal format.